In This Article

 He does express concern with the safety of canola due to the processing it undergoes.
 He compares it to other processed foods that contain harmful trans fatty acids that pose numerous health concerns.
-He advises that cold-pressed canola oil exists but it is very expensive and hard to find yet this is the best option.
+He advises that cold-pressed canola oil exists but is very expensive and hard to find, yet this is the best option.

-The Impact of Canola Oil on Health
+Impacts of Canola Oil on Health

 Canola oil is often referred to as a healthy choice for oils because it is low in saturated fat.
 It is also appealing to a lot of people because it is less expensive than other healthier vegetable oil options.

 Studies are showing that unhealthy amounts of plaque buildup in the brain are common with those who consume canola oil regularly.
 Additional research suggests that regular consumption may even cause weight gain.

 History of Canola Oil

-Canola oil was first created in Canada by their government during the 1970s, it is cheap to manufacture and many of the processed foods in the grocery store contain it.
-In 1995 Monsanto created a genetically modified version of canola oil in the US and almost 100% of the canola oil grown here is genetically modified.
+Canola oil was first created in Canada by their government during the 1970s; it is cheap to manufacture, and many of the processed foods in the grocery store contain it.
+In 1995, Monsanto created a genetically modified version of canola oil in the US, and almost 100% of the canola oil grown here is genetically modified.

 Canola Oil Study on Mice

 Temple University in Philadelphia performed a 12-month study involving mice and compared the brain health of two groups.
-One group consumed canola oil regularly and the other group consumed olive oil regularly.
-The group who consumed olive oil versus the mice that consumed canola oil had very different outcomes.
+One group consumed canola oil regularly, and the other group consumed olive oil regularly.
+The group that consumed olive oil versus the mice that consumed canola oil had very different outcomes.

-In the canola oil-consuming group there was a decreased level of peptides that protect neurons in the brain from damage, and there was an increased formation of plaque in the brain of the mice that consumed canola oil.
+In the canola oil-consuming group, there was a decreased level of peptides that protect neurons in the brain from damage, and there was an increased formation of plaque in the brain of the mice that consumed canola oil.

 Additional Health Concerns about Canola Oil